QiDawei98/QiDawei-PhD-Portfolio/README.md

 # QiDawei-PhD-Portfolio
 This repository contains my CV and supplementary materials for my PhD application.

-Included are three sample calculations from a program I developed, which fits a crystal field Hamiltonian[^1] to reproduce energy levels obtained from optical spectroscopy.
+Included are four sample calculations from a program I developed, which fits a crystal field Hamiltonian[^1] to reproduce energy levels obtained from optical spectroscopy.
 This program is a wrapper for PyCrystalField[^2].
 I've expanded its capabilities to include excited states, among other improvements, to make it work out of the box.
 I am currently preparing a manuscript on this work for publication in a peer-reviewed journal.

 My program for Non-Covalent Interactions index (NCI) analysis is available [here](https://github.com/QiDawei98/Flower_Lane).
 An example of its output is also included in this repository.